hostinger/builder-interview-challenge/README.md

 ## Pokedex Vue

-Challenge is built on Vue, simulating a simplified version of a real-world application.
+Challenge is built on Vue 2, simulating a simplified version of a real-world application.
 Tests knowledge of Javascript, data flow patterns, asynchronous operations.

 ## Pokedex React

 Same as Pokedex Vue, rewritten for React.

+## Pokedex Vite

+Same as Pokedex Vue, but uses Vue 3 and Vite

 ## Redirects